There are a few questions about Doula work that we hear regularly:

-To us this is a very simplistic definition of what a Doula does.
+To us, this is a very simplistic definition of what a Doula does.

 For Bronwyn, her training has been in-depth between her Dancing For Birth TM certification, her work to become a Birthing From Within TM mentor, and her DONA training.
 She has also taken additional training in rebozo techniques.

-All of this has prepared us to be able to provide families with support in a variety of ways leading up to labour, during labour and birth, and in the early postpartum period.
+This has prepared us to be able to provide families with support in a variety of ways leading up to labour, during labour and birth, and in the early postpartum period.

 Support can look very different from family to family.
 How we work as a Doula team is based on your needs, wants and your comfort level.
 We love the prenatal sessions with our clients.
-We spend time with each of our clients, getting to know them and practicing contractions together, while trying out different positions and techniques.
+We spend time with each of our clients, getting to know them and practicing contractions together while trying out different positions and techniques.
 This way everyone has a sense of what mom prefers and how we (our Doula team and her partner or any other labour support people) can assist her on the big day.
-For example if you don’t appreciate being touched during your labour then we can utilize other techniques such as rebozo, or guided meditation to help you feel supported.
+For example, if you don’t appreciate being touched during your labour then we can utilize other techniques such as rebozo, or guided meditation to help you feel supported.
 We take time to see what really works for our clients and enjoy the opportunity to get to know them.

 Because we have spent time with you in your home we can then help assist you while you labour at home before you head to the hospital (or if you are planning a hospital birth).
 We will know the layout of your home and which areas we can use which techniques in.
 We also make sure you and your support people stay hydrated, nourished, and use the bathroom regularly.
 We aid your partner in supporting you so that we work together as a team.
 We can also make the transition from home to getting settled in at the hospital easier if you are planning a hospital birth or need to transfer.

-Unlike a midwife a Doula does not perform medical checks or procedures during our care with you.
+Unlike a midwife, a Doula does not perform medical checks or procedures during our care with you.
 We leave that up to the experts: your medical caregivers.
 We also don’t share your decisions with your caregivers.
-However we spend time with you offering information and support so you can feel confident in the decisions you may need to make.
+However, we spend time with you offering information and support so you can feel confident in the decisions you may need to make.

 We stay with you and your new family until you are feeling ready for bed after your baby is born (approximately three hours).
 We will make sure that you are able to get breastfeeding and bonding off to a good start.
 And we will make sure that you feel tucked in and cozy when I leave.